 |Print, sign and file your divorce forms with your local court|

 Just because you can't find your spouse does not mean you can't get a divorce.
 Divorcing a missing spouse is referred to as a "Divorce by Publication" because you must submit a legal notice to run in the local newspaper as a method of serving your spouse.
 It may seem silly, but in the court's eyes, the legal notice in the newspaper is the last ditch effort to locate your spouse before granting a divorce.
 Also, this type of divorce is much more expensive and takes several months longer to complete.

-The bottom line is the courts prefer not to grant a divorce without one spouse knowing it.
+The bottom line is the courts prefer not to grant a divorce without one spouse knowing.
 This being said, the court will make you "jump through hoops" to prove that you have made every possible effort to locate your spouse.

 If you actively pursue locating your spouse through the methods outlined in the Affidavit of Diligent Search, and still can't locate your spouse, then a "Divorce by Publication" is your likely method of getting a divorce.